fbpx

 Subglandular – the implant is placed behind the breast tissue but in front of the pectoralis major muscle.
 Anatomically this is where breast tissue is supposed to reside so it makes a lot of sense to place an implant here.

 Subpectoral – This plane is deep to the pectoralis major muscle which sits behind the breast.
-Also referred to as submuscular, the major advantage of this plane is in thin patients who need more soft tissue coverage over the implant.
-It gives a slightly more natural looking result.
+Also referred to as submuscular, the major advantage of this plane is in patients who may need more soft tissue coverage over the implant.
 A major disadvantage of this approach is that the muscle over time can cause the implant to descend – this is referred to as bottoming out.
 You will also notice a term called animation which is where the implant is pushed down and out when the pectoral muscles are used.
 Please note that if an implant is put in the subpectoral plane, the muscle only covers the upper 60 – 70% of the implant, therefore it should be considered as best used to disguise the upper pole.

 Subfascial – There is a very thin layer of fascia or tissue which lies on top of the pectoralis major muscle.
 Some surgeons believe that placing the implant in a subfascial plane confers added benefits however is most cases it is the same as a subglandular plane.